Friday, December 17, 2021

 "Ah HAH!!"
 The modern Dmeocrat would say, "You see!
 Southern Politics was driven by racism!!"

 Well yes, self evidently.
 And following the passage of CRA the old Democrats continued to vote Democrat until the day they died.
-Why they oted that way is for another discussion, and likely my explanation would be more controversial than the argument I will make here.
+Why they voted that way is for another discussion, and likely my explanation would be more controversial than the argument I will make here.
 The why, therefore, we can skip.
-All that needs to be pointed out here is that the Southern voter that voted Democrat before the passage of CRA largely continued voting Democrat where it mattered for the rest of their life.
+All that needs to be pointed out here is that the Southern voter that voted Democrat before the passage of CRA largely continued voting Democrat where it mattered for the rest of their lives.

 So why did it turn Republican?
 Easy answer: Demographics, Demographics, Demographics.